 New legislation seeks to increase outdoor access for veterans.

-We owe our nation’s veterans every possible treatment to the wounds they bring home from active duty.
+We owe our nation’s veterans every possible path to recovery from the wounds they suffer during active duty.
 In many cases, those treatments should extend beyond what’s provided within the walls of a hospital.

 Last month, Rep. Chris Smith (R-NJ) and Rep. Adam Smith (D-WA) introduced the Outdoor Recreation Therapy for Veterans Act.
 The legislation comes on the heels of an increasing number of studies (like this 2013 report by the Sierra Club) showing a strong link between outdoor recreation and healing.
 Research also supports that our nation’s veterans — especially those recently returning from war — could benefit from treatment that includes outdoor recreation.

-“Outdoor recreations such as hunting and fishing provide camaraderie and healing for veterans who struggle with the wounds of war….
+“Outdoor recreation such as hunting and fishing provides camaraderie and healing for veterans who struggle with the wounds of war….
 This bill would ensure barriers to accessing outdoor activities that assist veterans are evaluated and removed if needed.”

 — Veterans of Foreign Wars National Legislative Service Director Carlos Fuentes.